NFL postpones Patriots-Broncos game indefinitely after more positive COVID-19 tests | CBC Sports

 That game, originally scheduled for Sunday, had been moved to Monday night.

-The latest result also endangers the Titans' game with Buffalo (4-0) set for Tuesday night after it was moved from Sunday.
+The latest result also endangers the game between the Titans and Buffalo (4-0) set for Tuesday night after it was moved from Sunday.

 <a href="https://t.co/mh4OH0oBmO">pic.twitter.com/mh4OH0oBmO</a>—@NFL